roncterry/configure-as-labmachine/README.md

   * Cloud:Tools
   * X11:RemoteDesktop:x2go

 If you would like to add the **packman** repo, edit the `config/configure-as-labmachine.cfg` file and uncomment and move the packman repo into the `ZYPPER_REPOS_LIST` variable.
-There are other optional and potentially diesirable repos commented out as well.
+There are other optional and potentially desirable repos commented out as well.
 These can be uncommented and moved into the `ZYPPER_REPOS_LIST` variable in the same manner.
-You may add any additioinal repos to that variable as well (ensuring that the URL is correct for the distro).
+You may add any additional repos to that variable as well (ensuring that the URL is correct for the distro).

-# Additional optional tools:
+# Additional Optional Tools:

 Once the machine has been configured as a lab machine, if there are additional disks attached, the `create-and-mount-courses-disk.sh` and `create-and-mount-home-disk.sh` scripts can be used to automatically partition/format and then mount the additional disks on `/install/courses` and `/home` in the case that the additional disk space is needed for the lab environments to be installed and run (i.e. as in when using a standard OS image Azure where you need to add an additional disk to provide more disk space).